Tesena-smart-testing/MobileAutomatizationBooking/README.md

 4. Install WebDriverIO globally (if not already installed):npm install -g webdriverio
 5. Install Android Studio if you haven't already.
 You can download it from the [official website](https://developer.android.com/studio).

+## Using Allure Reporter for Test Reporting

+### Installation

+Before you can start using the Allure reporter, you need to install the necessary dependencies.
+You can do this using npm:

+npm install @wdio/allure-reporter --save-dev npm install allure-commandline

+### Configuration

+Once you have the required packages installed, you need to configure your test framework to use the Allure reporter.
+This example shows how to configure it with WebDriverIO:

+// In your WebDriverIO configuration file (e.g., wdio.conf.js)

+const { join } = require('path');

+exports.config = {
+  // Other WebDriverIO configuration settings...

+  reporters: ['spec', ['allure', {
+    outputDir: 'allure-results',
+    disableWebdriverStepsReporting: false,
+    disableWebdriverScreenshotsReporting: false,
+  }]],
+};

+### Generating and Viewing Reports

+After configuring your test framework, you can generate and view Allure reports.
+Here are the steps to do so:

+1. Run your tests.
+2. Generate Allure report:

+   npx allure generate allure-results && npx allure open

+### Cleaning the allure-results Folder

+It's essential to clean the contents of the `allure-results` folder before generating a new report to prevent any conflicting data.
+You can do this by adding the `--clean` flag to the `allure generate` command:

+npx allure generate --clean allure-results && npx allure open

 ### Running the Project

 To run the project, follow these steps: